ershad/ershad.github.io/_posts/2020-04-04-how-to-terminate-ec2-instance-by-ip-from-terminal.md

 # $ terminate_instance 10.0.32.64
 {% endhighlight %}

-This shortcut often saves me a visit to the EC2 Dashboard 😄
+This shortcut often saves me visits to the EC2 Dashboard 😄